 What Made Hospitals the Dominant Segment in the Market in 2025?

-The hospitals segment contributed the biggest revenue share in the U.S. AI in medical scribing market in 2025, due to growth in the patient volume, which increased the documentation burden.
+The hospitals segment contributed the biggest revenue share of 52% in the U.S. AI in medical scribing market in 2025, due to growth in the patient volume, which increased the documentation burden.
 Moreover, the reimbursement policies and multiple departments also increased the demand for AI medical scribing platforms.
 They were also integrated with other digital health care systems, which enhanced their applications.

 Clinics